 America is the land of slots.

-We’ve got somewhere around a million slot games available in the US on any given day.
-That number represents something like 80% of all slot machines in the world.
-I found a couple of blog posts with a quick search, and both authors determine that there’s around 200,000 slot machine games in Las Vegas alone.
+We have somewhere around a million slot games available in the US on any given day.
+That number represents 80% of all slot machines in the world.
+I found a couple of blog posts with a quick search, and both authors determine that there are ~200,000 slot machine games in Las Vegas alone.
 Throw in the large number of slot parlors and small retail spaces hosting one or two machines, and it’s clear just from volume that slots represent a huge chunk of the US gambling market.

 In the land of gas stations stuffed to the gills with more than 800 brands of soda pop, it shouldn’t surprise you that you can find a huge variety of slots to play.